 The measures that the Board of Directors takes in connection with orienting new Board members regarding the role of the Board, its directors, the committees of the Board and the nature and operation of the Corporation's business include providing each new member with information concerning the role and responsibilities of a public company director and discussing with new members the Corporation's operations.
+New directors would also be provided the opportunity to meet with management of the Corporation.
+As each director has a different set of skills and professional background, the Board seeks to tailor orientation of new members according to the particular needs and experience of each new director.

 The Corporation encourages continued education for its directors.
 The Board ensures that all directors are kept apprised of changes in the Corporation's operations and business and changes in the regulatory environment affecting the Corporation's day to day business.
+Board members may also attend external education seminars, at the Corporation's expense, that they determine necessary to keep themselves up-to-date with current issues relevant to their services as directors of the Corporation.